 A compute instance or compute cluster without a public IP does not need inbound traffic from Azure Batch management and Azure Machine Learning services.
 However, if you have multiple computes and some of them use a public IP address, you will need to allow this traffic.

 When using Azure Machine Learning compute instance or compute cluster (with a public IP address), allow inbound traffic from the Azure Machine Learning service.
 A compute instance or compute cluster with no public IP (preview) doesn't require this inbound communication.
-A Network Security Group allowing this traffic is dynamically created for you, however you may need to also create user-defined routes (UDR) if you have a firewall.
+A Network Security Group allowing this traffic is dynamically created for you, however you might need to also create user-defined routes (UDR) if you have a firewall.
 When creating a UDR for this traffic, you can use either IP Addresses or service tags to route the traffic.

 For the Azure Machine Learning service, you must add the IP address of both the primary and secondary regions.
 To find the secondary region, see the Cross-region replication in Azure.
 For example, if your Azure Machine Learning service is in East US 2, the secondary region is Central US.